FMIA: Whispers, Rumors and Gut Feelings as 2021 NFL Draft Nears - Peter King, NBC Sports

 • Sam Darnold worked out with his new franchise back, Christian McCaffrey, in southern California last week.
 My gut feeling?
 Darnold is hoping for the best tackle available at eight.
 He’s already got the weaponry, including McCaffrey and wideouts D.J.
 Moore and Robbie Anderson, to be good enough on offense.
 “You could see the communication and chemistry being built already,” said Jordan Palmer, the offseason QB coach for Darnold.
 “They’re on the same page about a lot of things already.
 For Sam, that’s 20-plus snaps every game where the quarterback doesn’t have to manufacture a play.”

-• The problem with Baltimore tackle Orlando Brown, who wants to be traded to a team who would play him at left tackle, is not Baltimore agreeing on a fair trade.
-It’s the acquiring team being able to sign Brown long-term.
-Brown would likely want to be paid like a franchise left tackle, which he’s never been.
+• The problem with Baltimore tackle Orlando Brown, who wants to be traded to a team who would play him at left tackle, may not be Baltimore agreeing on a fair trade.
+Although Brown has offered to play this season on the last year of his rookie deal ($3.38 million), he would soon need a new deal, and figuring that out in a time of such cap uncertainty could be a problem.

 1. Jaelan Phillips, pass-rusher, Miami.
 “He’s the guy everybody will be talking about two years from now.
 A bit of medical risk due to concussions, but to me he has the biggest upside in the draft.
 You hit on him, you’ve hit a home run with the bases loaded.”